 We need to be careful about the content type of the API that we are using. vCloud Director APIs support json as well as xml.

-Some of the operations on the vCloud Director are asynchronous, in that case, the vCloud Director API return the Task object in response.
-For example, vApp creation operation takes some time, but pyvcloud function and API both have Task object in the response to instantiate vApp.
+Some of the operations on the vCloud Director are asynchronous; in that case, the vCloud Director API return the Task object in response.
+For example, vApp creation operation takes some time, but pyvcloud function and API both have a Task object in response to instantiate vApp.
 We should wait for this operation to finish before moving ahead with the further test cases.